ttytm/vibe/README.md

 - Additional curl-compatible formats beyond HTTP.
 - Expose response streams / io.Reader implementation
-- Support different curl versions
+- Support multiple curl versions / allow to opt into newer versions.

 Given that the project is being worked on in spare time, please excuse potential delays in replying due to limited time resources.